This article will illustrate how to deal with the Polar form of complex numbers in Excel.

 ⧪ Formula Explanation:

 - The IMABS function returns the modulus (r) of a complex number.
 So IMABS(D5) will return the modulus of the complex number in cell D5.
-The ROUNDDOWN function outside will just format the output to two-decimal digits.
+The ROUNDDOWN function formats the output to two-decimal places.

-- The IMARGUMENT function returns the argument or θ angle of a complex number’s polar form.
-Since Excel uses radian unit for angle by default and there is no way to change this default setting, we have used the DEGREES function to make them look better.
-To show the degree (°) symbol, we have added CHAR(176) formula inside the larger formula.
+- The IMARGUMENT function returns the argument or θ angle of a complex number’s Polar form.
+Since Excel uses radian unit for angles by default and there is no way to change this default setting, we use the DEGREES function to make them look better.
+To display the degree symbol (°), we add CHAR(176) inside the larger formula.

-- You could use the following formula to avoid the extra functions used here:
+- Alternatively, the following formula can be used to avoid the extra functions used here:

 =IMABS(D5)&"(cos "&IMARGUMENT(D5)&" + isin "&IMARGUMENT(D5)&")"